CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex01_Explore_Copilot_Security.md

 Security Copilot integrates with Microsoft Defender XDR to help you investigate and respond to security incidents.
 In this unit, you work through two interactive guides that take you through a complete incident investigation workflow—from understanding incident context to analyzing specific artifacts and performing advanced investigation.

->**Note:** `This exercise is designed to be completed on a local system.
-Selecting either image launches an interactive click-through simulation in your browser.
+>**Note:** `This exercise is designed to be complete on a local system.
 Follow the guided steps in the simulation to complete the exercise.`

 ## Lab Objectives